Parizat58/hackerrankPrac/README.md

 # Solutions to Hackerrank practice problems

-This repository contains solutions to Hackerrank practice problems with MYSQL.
+This repository contains solutions to Hackerrank practice problems.